alvisxp/AWS-MLS/Data Engineering.md

 Kinesis Data Analytics + Lambda
 - AWS lambda can be a destination as well
-- lots of flexibility for post=processing
+- lots of flexibility for post-processing
 - opens up access to other services & destinations

 Managed Service for Apache Flink (MSAF)